Updated August 2019 with 3 new tips!

 A prime reason many home based business owners are reluctant to take up a Google My Business listing, is because they must provide a physical address.
-However, this is simply not a good enough reason, as it can generate many queries.
+However, this is simply not a good enough reason, as it can generate many, even hundreds of queries.
 You will see in my listing, the number or even the whole street address is left off.
 Why?
 Because I selected the option to only service customers at their address.
 You can see here I chose a large range, because I can service clients worldwide, but some social ‘experts’ suggest leaving this range smaller.
 Try both and see what works for you.

 Google does not allow PO Boxes as addresses.
 You could consider using a virtual office service, if you are really concerned about disclosing your home address (it’s probably already displayed on your business registration anyway).
 These addresses do currently work, as they are manned and you will be allocated ‘Suite 999’ rather than PO Box 999.
 The code will be sent to this address in about 10 days.
 Diary to chase if not received in two weeks.